Agder

 Agder is a county (fylke) and traditional region in the southern part of Norway and is coextensive with the Southern Norway region.
 The county was established on 1 January 2020, when the old Vest-Agder and Aust-Agder counties were merged.
 Since the early 1900s, the term Sørlandet ("south country, south land, southland") has been commonly used for this region, sometimes with the inclusion of neighbouring Rogaland.
 Before that time, the area was considered a part of Western Norway.

-The area was a medieval petty kingdom, and after Norway's unification became known as Egdafylki and later Agdesiden, a county within the kingdom of Norway.
+The area was a medieval petty kingdom, and after Norway's unification became known as Egðafylki and later Agdesiden, a county within the kingdom of Norway.
 The name Agder was not used after 1662, when the area was split into smaller governmental units called Nedenæs, Råbyggelaget, Lister, and Mandal.
 The name was resurrected in 1919 when two counties of Norway that roughly corresponded to the old Agdesiden county were renamed Aust-Agder (East Agder) and Vest-Agder (West Agder).
 Even before the two counties joined in 2020, they cooperated in many ways; the University of Agder had sites in both Aust-Agder and Vest-Agder, as did many other institutions, such as the Diocese of Agder og Telemark, the Agder Court of Appeal, and the Agder Police District.

 Name

 The origin of the name Agder is uncertain.
 The Old Norse form of the name is Agðir or Egðafylki, and may derive from Old Norse ǫgð or Indo-European root *ak-, 'to be sharp', suggesting 'the land that juts out (into the sea)'.
-This same root may also appear in place names like Agdenes, Aga (in Bømlo) and Agdestein (in Stord).
+This same root may also appear in place names like Agdenes (in Orkland Municipality), Aga (in Bømlo Municipality) and Agdestein (in Stord Municipality).
 Another interpretation links it to Old Norse agi, meaning 'rough seas', which would make Agder 'the land by the turbulent sea'.

 The Old Norse term for the inhabitants of the area was Egðir.
 The Egðir are believed to be the same etymologically as the Augandzi people mentioned in the Getica of Jordanes, who wrote of Scandza (Scandinavia) in the 6th century.
 If Jordanes's Scandza is a palatalized form of *Scandia, then Augandzi is likely a palatalized form of *Augandii, residents of *Augandia.